Benta (instrument)

 The benta is a large one-string bamboo zither native to Jamaica.
-The instrument is an idiochord, in that the string of the instrument is made from the same piece of bamboo as composes the body.
-The instrument is played by two men sitting astride it at either end, one striking the string and the other changing the pitch of the string by using a gourd like a guitar slide.
+The instrument is an idiochord in that the instrument string is made from the same piece of bamboo that composes the body.
+The instrument is played by two men sitting astride it at either end, one striking the string and the other changing the pitch of the string by using a gourd-like guitar slide.

 The instrument is primarily used to accompany Dinki Mini mourning ceremonies in Saint Mary Parish and Portland Parish.